A plant-based twist on Bonefish Grill’s classic appetizer!

 Place the fried shrimp-shaped mushroom pieces in a large shallow bowl.
 Drizzle the sauce over the pieces and toss.
 Continue the process of drizzling the sauce over the pieces and tossing until the mushroom pieces are sufficiently covered.
 It is important that this is done while the mushroom pieces are still hot to allow the sauce to form into a glaze-like covering.

-Serve the Copycat Vegan Version of Bonefish Grill’s Bang Bang “Shrimp” over a bed of shredded cabbage and top with sliced green onion.
-Consider plating with a little extra sauce on the side in case anyone would like to dip the “shrimp” in the goodness!
+Serve the Vegan Bang Bang Shrimp over a bed of shredded cabbage and top with sliced green onion.
+Plate with a little extra sauce on the side for those who can’t get enough of the saucy goodness!
+Enjoy!

 Ingredients